Amangupta87410/CodeAlpha_Image_Gallery/README.md

 Responsive Image Gallery with Filters
 This is a web-based, responsive image gallery created using HTML, CSS, and JavaScript.
 The project showcases a collection of images that can be dynamically filtered by category using interactive buttons.

-Live Demo
-You can view the live version of this project here:

 Features: